sjbylo/container-workshop/02-run-an-image/README.md

 other machine) then that might pose a huge problem.
 That is why the underlying container technology that is running in the host Linux OS must be secure.

 Yes!
-Your container is running on Linux, even though you are running Docker on Windows or on a mac laptop.
+Your container is running on Linux, even though you are running Docker on Windows or on a Mac laptop.

 **That's the end of the lab.**